ericjang/aibook/sources/chapter17.md

 you know how many cultures (Mexican, Buddhist, etc.) have rituals and such to remember the dead? it would be interesting if technology effects new cultural changes on how we celebrate and remember the dead.

+## How Competent Should Your Housekeeper Be?

+suppose you get a general agent to do household tasks that you are too busy or lazy for , such as washing dishes.
+The robot does it exactly the way you like it.
+I'm personally not very good at washing dishes - sometimes my attention to detail is lacking.
+I would be fully fine with a robot being better at me in washing dishes.

+One might ask the same question - if my housekeeper or butler or babysitter or hired help is smarter and more competent than I am, would I feel threatened by it?

+What about cooking?
+How would I feel about having a robot be able to make tastier food than I ever could?

+What about administrative tasks, like scheduling my calendar or remembering important meeting details?

+Eventually, we might get to a point where the AI assistant you pay a subscription for is more competent in every way than the client themselves.
+Then the existential dread starts to set in.

+Robots would have to be deliberately not competent at the things their human owners pride themselves at being good at.

+But maybe the knowledge that the robot *could* be good if it was set that way is enough to cause the dread?

+## Tricky Legal Questions

 For example, DeepFakes, Copyright law (is it okay to clone the likeness of Jay Z), automation, job retraining, wealth redistribution will become hot-button issues well before we even begin to contemplate laws around the treatment of robot pets that can feel pain.

+how do we think about the ethics of suffering?